+•

+254 Total finance costs 264

-2020 \$000 2021 \$000 PBE IPSAS 30.24(b) 72 Interest on finance leases 73 PBE IPSAS 19.70 182 Discount unwind on provisions (refer to Note 15) 191 254 Total finance costs 264
+PBE IPSAS 19.70 182 Discount unwind on provisions (refer to Note 15) 191

-6 Other expenses

-Operating leases

-An operating lease is a lease that does not transfer substantially all the risks and rewards incidental to ownership of an asset.

-Lease payments under an operating lease are recognised as an expense on a straight-line basis over the lease term.

-PBE IPSAS 13 A5
+PBE IPSAS 30.24(b) 72 Interest on finance leases 73

-Lease incentives received are recognised in the surplus or deficit as a reduction of rental expense over the lease term.

-Grant expenditure
+\$000 \$000

+37 The actual information as at 31 March 2023 should be disclosed, if available from NPF's website.
+The information in this disclosure is based on the actual 31 March 2022 information provided by NPF.

-The Ministry's grants awarded have no substantive conditions attached.38 Non-discretionary grants are those grants awarded if the grant application meets the specified criteria.
+PBE IPSAS 1.106 6.
+Other expenses PBE IPSAS 1.132(c) Accounting policy Operating leases PBE IPSAS 13.8 An operating lease is a lease that does not transfer substantially all the risks and rewards incidental to ownership of an asset.
+PBE IPSAS 13.42 Lease payments under an operating lease are recognised as an expense on a straight-line basis over the lease term.
+PBE IPSAS 13 A5 Lease incentives received are recognised in the surplus or deficit as a reduction of rental expense over the lease term.
+PBE IPSAS 1.132(c) Grant expenditure PBE IPSAS 19 IG18.1 The Ministry's grants awarded have no substantive conditions attached.
+38 Non-discretionary grants are those grants awarded if the grant application meets the specified criteria.
 They are recognised as an expense when an application that meets the specified criteria for the grant has been received.

-Discretionary grants are those grants where the Ministry has no obligation to award on receipt of the grant application.
-They are recognised as an expense when approved by the Grants Approvals Committee and the approval has been communicated to the applicant.
+PBE IPSAS 19 IG18.2 Discretionary grants are those grants where the Ministry has no obligation to award the grant after receiving a grant application.
+They are recognised as an expense when the Grants Approvals Committee approves them and the approval has been communicated to the applicant.
 Other expenses

+Breakdown of other expenses and further information39